apnatvar/apnatvar/README.md

 - 👋 Hi, I’m @apnatvar.
-3rd Year Computer Engineering Student at Trinity College Dublin.
+4th Year Computer Engineering Student at Trinity College Dublin.
 Welcome.
-- 👀 I’m interested in ML/AI/Data Science and I hope to build a career in this field.
-Currenlty looking to Intern in this field.
+- 👀 I’m interested in ML/AI/Data Science.
 - 🌱 I was focussing on ML/Deep Learning during my winter break.
 Since my next semester has begun, I will be focussing chiefly on the classrom.
 I will probably be working on smaller python and c codes to keep in touch with these languages.
 - 📫 Available on LinkedIn at www.linkedin.com/in/apnatva-singh-rawat or email me at arawat@tcd.ie. https://apnatvar.github.io/apnatvar.github.io/ is still under development but I would appreciate any feedback.